grisu-io/website/index.md

 - [persistentpojo](https://github.com/grisu-io/persistentpojo) / This package defines (and provides tools for) pojos that must be persisted

-- [storage]() / Still to release as opensource project / Cassandra + Elastic Search implementation of the _persistentpojo_ interfaces
+- [storage]() / Still to be released as opensource project / Cassandra + Elastic Search implementation of the _persistentpojo_ interfaces

 - [ee-core](https://github.com/grisu-io/ee-core) / convenience package to collect _java-ee_ utils